Jang-woo-AnnaSoft/execution-state-preflight/design.md

 **Tool selection.** Selection happens before this layer and is only checked here.
 Whether the action really is this tool is judged from the description, which is prose — mitigation by prompt, not verification by code.
 A wrong pick among several tools that could all do the job still gets through.

-**Forged records.** Separating decision from execution blocks execution without a decision, not execution on a fabricated one.
+**Forged records.** Separating decision from execution leaves an execution without a decision with no grounds and makes it identifiable in the record; it does nothing about an execution grounded on a fabricated one.
 Raising that to enforcement means signing decisions, with TTL and nonce.

 **The calling layer.** Whoever picks up the tool, carries the counters, and agrees not to route around the check.
 It answers nothing; it runs the structure.
 Compliance here is a contract, enforced by code review and convention.